jackfsuia/ShampooSalesAgent/README.md

 A LLM-powered minimal agent that sells Shampoo (or any product provided a product information) for a living.
 Fluent conversation with customers on Web and will record their orders in a local .csv [file](customer_orders.csv).

 Support OpenAI models, HuggingFace models, Claude, Gemini, Baichuan, Qwen, Moonshot, Ernie, Glm, Deepseek.

-Very friendly for beginners, researchers and interested businessman who want to try things out quick.
+Very friendly for beginners, researchers and businessman who want to try things out quick.

 ## Quick Start
 Run